samkaff/WormyTheWorm/README.md

 ## Brute Force

 The brute force method of username / password cracking takes predefined wordlists & runs all possible combinations against a log-in barrier.
-The size of the wordlist will effect the success rate, but increased wordlist length corelates to an increase in time.
+The size of the wordlist will effect the success rate, but increased wordlist length correlates to an increase in time.
 In our example code, small wordlists of four usernames & four passwords are defined for the sake of time, but could be substituted for a longer list (such as rockyou.txt) using the path provided below:
 ```sh
 /usr/share/wordlists/rockyou.txt
 ```